Oak-and-Beech/user-sync-for-klaviyo/README.txt

 2. The information synced by the plugin

 == Changelog ==
+= 1.2.0 =
+29/06/2024 - Added support for Klaviyo bulk API for faster syncing.
 = 1.1.0 =
 29/10/2023 - Updated plugin to support adding additional properties to events and profiles with filters.
 Added an action to manually call create and update profile functions.
 = 1.0 =